Skip to content

 Special Needs Jungle publishes detailed, question-by-question policy analysis and will follow the government response and the legislation as it moves.

 When the government publishes its response and the draft legislation appears, watch for fresh consultations on the detail.
-That is where the next round of parent voice will count.
+That’s where the next round of parent voice will count.

 For the full picture of what the White Paper proposes and the timeline behind it, see The SEND White Paper: What It Means for Your Family.